 Palak Paneer is a delicious and hearty restaurant style North Indian dish of spinach and paneer (Indian Cottage Cheese) cooked in onion, tomato, spices and cream.
-Pair this restaurant style delight with any Indian bread, rice or jeera pulao..
+Pair this restaurant style delight with your favorite Indian bread, rice or jeera pulao.

 Alhumdulillah!
 I have been married for 15 years now.
 The compliment I receive each time from my husband makes me jump up with joy.